Generic Name: butalbital, aspirin, caffeine, and codeine phosphate

 For information on use in geriatric patients, refer to PRECAUTIONS, Geriatric Use.

 Advise patients that some people have a genetic variation that results in codeine changing into morphine more rapidly and completely than other people.
 Most people are unaware of whether they are an ultra-rapid codeine metabolizer or not.
-These higher-than-normal levels of morphine in the blood may lead to life-threatening or fatal respiratory depression or signs of overdose such as extreme sleepiness, confusion, or shallow breathing.
-Children with this genetic variation who were prescribed codeine after tonsillectomy and/or adenoidectomy for obstructive sleep apnea may be at greatest risk based on reports of several deaths in this population due to respiratory depression.
-Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP is contraindicated in children who undergo tonsillectomy and/or adenoidectomy.
-Advise caregivers of children receiving Butalbital, Aspirin, Caffeine, and Codeine Phosphate Capsules, USP for other reasons to monitor for signs of respiratory depression.
+These higher-than-normal levels of morphine in the blood may lead to life-threatening or fatal respiratory depression or signs of overdose such as extreme sleepiness, confusion, or shallow breathing Children with this genetic variation who were prescribed codeine after tonsillectomy and/or adenoidectomy for obstructive sleep apnea may be at greatest risk based on reports of several deaths in this population due to respiratory depression.
+Butalbital, Aspirin, Caffeine and Codeine Phosphate Capsules, USP are contraindicated in children who undergo tonsillectomy and/or adenoidectomy.
+Advise caregivers of children receiving Butalbital, Aspirin, Caffeine and Codeine Phosphate Capsules, USP for other reasons to monitor for signs of respiratory depression.